Field-Day-2022/desktop-data-manager/QualityPolicy.md

 ## Code

-- A team member will commit to a US or TS branch at least once every 3 days.
+- Each team member will commit to a US or TS branch at least once every 3 days.
-- Pair Programming
+- Each team member will participate in pair programming at least once per sprint.
+  - Pair programming should last between 30 minutes and 1 hour.
+  - Two team members write code together live.
+  - Half of the time will be spent on each developer's tasks.

 ## Acknowledgement